 Adjusting to budget constraints

 Once an independent producer owns a script, he or she can do whatever they like with it.
-For example, they can re-write all those scene descriptions of the action that take place in exotic, out-of-state locations.
+For example, they can re-write all those scene descriptions of the actions that take place in exotic, out-of-state locations.
 Instead, the events could unfold in one or two easy-to-get-to places locally.
 This shaves days off the production schedule and translates into significant savings on equipment rental, crew and performers.

 Similarly, a business video that tells the story of your client’s organization can be given a treatment that suits a particular budget.
 One approach might be to do it in photographs and voiceover testimonials with text overlay.
 If well done, there’s nothing wrong with that and it can be very effective.